-In P4V, HTML Tools Preferences the "Limit access to these targets only" dialog lets the user specify the Permitted Base URLs that are allowed to be hosted by P4V.
+In P4V, HTML Tools Preferences lets the user specify the Permitted Base URLs that are allowed to be hosted by P4V.
 However, the administrator can override the user's list of permitted base URLs.
-To do so, the administrator sets the P4VJS.HTMLAllowList property that is documented under Feature-related P4V properties in the Helix Core Server Administrator Guide.
+To do so, the administrator sets the P4VJS.
+HTMLAllowList property that is documented under Feature-related P4V properties in the Helix Core Server Administrator Guide.

-- To test an allowed list in P4V before deployment, consider using the Copy to Clipboard button of that dialog, which copies the property -a statement to the clipboard. - If the P4VJS.HTMLAllowList property is not set, there is no restriction on URLs. - Local files are always allowed to be hosted by P4V.
+- If the P4VJS.HTMLAllowList property is not set, there is no restriction on URLs. - Local files are always allowed to be hosted by P4V.